What is piloting?

 Phases of a pilot

+The three steps of a piloting process are: preparation, running pilots and wrap up.
 Each of these phases are described in detail in this toolkit.

 Case: CommuniCity pilot “flow”